 Irrigation systems can be set up so they only water when the plant needs water.
 Overwatering is a big concern and can be tough to tell when there is too much water on the plant.
 One way that an irrigation system reduces the amount of water being used is by rain sensors.
-A rain sensor gets installed on the property in an open area where it can collect only naturally occurring rainfall (typically on the eve of a rooftop).
+A rain sensor gets installed on the property in an open area where it can collect only naturally occurring rainfall.
+This is typically on the eve of a rooftop.
 The sensor will collect the water and tells the controller when to shut off due to rainfall.

-Another way that having an irrigation system will help reduce water consumption is based on the design of your sprinkler system.
-Placing the proper sprinkler heads in the right location so they do not overlap too much or too little is essential.
+Another way that having an irrigation system helps reduce water consumption is based on the design of your sprinkler system.
+Placing the proper sprinkler heads in the right location is critical.
+This way, they do not overlap too much or too little.
 Having an irrigation professional put together a design is the best option to making sure you have proper sprinkler head placement for the water psi coming out on your property.

 2. Save Money on the Cost of Water